Anav0/exchange-rate-cli/README.md

 - Clear old cache files
 - Tests
-- i18n
+- I18n
-- logging of requests
+- Logging of requests
+- Accounting for different decimal digits of currencies
+- *maybe* move cach to OS specific places AppData on windows for example.
+I don't think it is a good idea but maybe maybe..